lavaFist/PythonLearning/README.md

 # PythonLearning
 Learnings with python

-This branch is for experimental purpose, and will be used for merge after staging.
+This branch is for review purpose, if review is successful, code will be merged to main/ master branch;
+otherwise, the code will be revert to dummy